Realtime Photo-realistic 3D for e-commerce now free

 taa.enabled = true

-taa.feedBack.set(0.88, 0.97)
+taa.pass.feedBack.set(0.88, 0.97)

 Bloom Plugin adds object independent screen space HDR bloom to the scene.